faithvoid/script.cortanacompanion/README.md

 ## Xbox Instructions:
 - Extract XBMCDisplay into any Q:\scripts folder (ideally CortanaDisplay)
 - Launch "default.py" from the Scripts manager in XBMC and select "Start Remote Display"
 - You should immediately start seeing stats on your Raspberry Pi display!
+Note that this does nothing outside of XBMC, so that means when you're in-game your system stats won't update until you boot into XBMC again!

 ## Bugs:
-- BIOS name alternates between actual BIOS name and "busy".
+- BIOS name alternates between actual BIOS name and "Busy".
 This seems to be XBMC behaviour, not sure how to fix it!

 ## TODO:
 - Clean up code further
 - Generate systemctl startup file for Pi to launch the script on boot.
 - [Integrate multi-page support like in my other script, PiHOLED.](https://github.com/faithvoid/PiHOLED).
 Default page will be system staps, then moving the joystick will select either Music or Movie information.
 - [Integrate with Cortana Wireless to also function as a network adapter for the original Xbox.](https://github.com/faithvoid/script.cortanawireless)

+# Why?
+I just think it's neat. :) As someone using a 1.6 softmod I love how the LCD on hardmods looks and wanted to replicate something for softmod users to place on/around their Xbox with no hardware modification required.